2023 -2024 Admissions Process

-If you attend a Catholic elementary school, you will receive the Archdiocesan Application Form from your school principal.
-Your school principal will send us your school records, transcripts, and standardized test results.
-Please note, you must also submit the De La Salle High School Online Application and the $50 application fee to complete your application.
+All applicants must submit the De La Salle High School Online Application, the $60 application fee, and all required documents in order to complete your application.
 The application fee is collected at the time of submission online via e-check or credit card.
 The application fee is non-refundable.

 All applicants (except 8th-grade students attending a Catholic elementary school, see above) are responsible for obtaining the required documents (see the required document checklist below).
 All required documents may be either uploaded to the online application, emailed to us at [email protected], or dropped off to the receptionist at the front reception desk.

 - Online application submitted with the $60 application fee.